 This dish is known to balance Kapha, Vata and Pitta dosha in Ayurveda.
-Some of the benefits of eating Kitchari are that it is Nutrient rich, Builds vitality and strength, an Excellent detox dish, Cleanses toxins from bodily tissues, Restores sagging energy, aids in proper digestion, assimilation, and elimination.
+Some of the benefits of eating Kitchari are that it is nutrient rich, builds vitality and strength, and cleanses toxins from bodily tissues, It restores sagging energy and aids in proper digestion, assimilation, and elimination.
 You can make this in a stockpot or a pressure cooker.

 Kitchari has been Ayurveda’s age-old signature detox dish!
-The word “kitchari” (pronounced kitch-a-ree) in India means mixture of two or more grains.
-Traditional Kitchari is made by mixing white basmati rice and split yellow mung dal.
-This dish takes a western twist with protein-rich quinoa in place of white basmati rice, which makes this Kitchari extra-nutritious and flavorful.
+The word “kitchari” (pronounced kitch-a-ree) in India means a mixture of two or more grains.
+Traditional kitchari is made by mixing white basmati rice and split yellow moong dal.

 - Easily prepared

 - Builds vitality and strength

 - Brings aroma and flavor and reawakens the digestive fire (agni) through the spices